deliteser112/eclipse-platform-releng-buildtools/docs/configuration.md

     ["Credentials" page](https://console.developers.google.com/apis/credentials)
     in the Developer's Console.
 Click "Create credentials" and select "OAuth client ID" from the dropdown.
-In the create credentials window, select an application type of "Other".
-After creating the client id, return to the main Credentials page and click the download icon to the right of the client id that you just created.
-This will download a json file called the *client secret file*.
+In the create credentials window, select an application type of "Desktop app".
+After creating the client id, copy the client id and client secret which are displayed in the popup window.
+You may also obtain this information by downloading the json file for the client id.

 *   **Copy the client secret information to the config file:** The *client secret file* contains both the client ID and the client secret.
 Copy the